blackqueentech/yummy-users/README.md

 # ![yummy-users](media/1.png)

 This sweet and delicious app displays a list of all members of a Slack team.
-Upon selecting a team member from the list, the user is take to their expanded profile.
+Upon selecting a team member from the list, the user is taken to their expanded profile.

 Support
 -------